Cognitive Peptides

 Clinical TrialsAlso: Ranquilon, N-phenylacetyl-L-prolylglycine ethyl ester

 A dipeptide anxiolytic and nootropic that acts as a CCK-1 (cholecystokinin) receptor antagonist.
-Developed in Russia and currently in clinical trials for anxiety and cognitive enhancement.
+Developed in Russia with completed Phase 3 trials for anxiety.
 Users report significant improvements in focus, attention, and ADHD-like symptoms.

 ARA-290